Impact 360 Institute lost one of our great inspirations with the passing of Truett Cathy.

 Truett helped us learn so much: but there are three things that stand out.

 1) Never lose an attitude of humility.
 Truett often publicly spoke of how having very little as a child was a blessing.
-Like many it taught him to value the simple things.
+Like many, it taught him to value simple things.
 He certainly had reasons to grow up embittered at the circumstances of life and envious of those who seemed to have it better.
 He didn’t.
-His faith taught him, based in what we would call an understanding of Imago Dei, that all are created in the image of God and possesses value.
+His faith taught him, based on what we would call an understanding of Imago Dei, that all are created in the image of God and possess value.
 A manifestation of Imago Dei undoubtedly creates a heart that seeks to serve others.
-This was manifested in his life not only through the Chick-fil-A model of second mile service, it was demonstrated through the many philanthropic efforts he established and led.
+This was manifested in his life not only through the Chick-fil-A model of second-mile service but it was also demonstrated through the many philanthropic efforts he established and led.
 You can’t describe his life without the words “service to others” and you can’t truly serve others without an attitude of humility.